alexandersuglio/FrontEndExperiment/README.md

 # 🖥️ FrontEndExperiment

-This is the **React frontend** of a full-stack application that manages dog records (CRUD).
+This is the **Vanilla HTML/JS** of a full-stack application that manages dog records (CRUD).
 It communicates with an Express.js API hosted on Render and stores data in Supabase.

 ---